War Demons – SAMPLE CHAPTER

 Michael allowed that he had a point before responding to the original charge.

-“No, there was no rain last time,” Michael answered the original question in his calm voice.
+“No, there was no rain last time,” Michael answered in a calm voice.
 “And definitely no Islamic terrorists.”

 “What were you thinking, man?”